astares/Pharo-Harbour/README.md

 	load
 ```

-Note: only works in Pharo 8
+Note: only works in Pharo 8 and later

 ## Screnshot